Zeioth/openwebui-extensibles/benchmarks.md

 Overall our profiling level is quite good at base, and we are using 100% GPU.
 So the best way to improve performance would be reducing the amount of load.
 For that, prioritary things are:

-- Reduding the amount of pages to scrape.
+- Reducing the amount of pages to scrape.
 - For that we must ensure the quality of the ones we scrape.
 - For that let's assume we can trust the ranking of the search engine.
 - But for that to be true, we must be able to transport the chat's user request as literal as possible to the search engine.
 Otherwise, we can't make results predictible.